Captivate Network: History

 The idea for Captivate came during an elevator ride when Mike DiFranza recognized people’s uneasiness in crowded elevators, and decided to provide video media for them to watch.
 He started the company with co-founders Todd Newville and Ray Pineau in October 1997, with its first installation at Boston’s Seaport Hotel a year later in October 1998.

-In March 2001, Captivate merged with its competitor – Toronto, Ontario-based Elevator News Network (ENN) – to form the largest elevator media network company.
+In March 2001, Captivate merged with its competitor – Toronto, Ontario–based Elevator News Network (ENN) – to form the largest elevator media network company.
 ENN continued to operate in Canada under its own name until November 2001, when it changed its name to Captivate to establish a unified brand across North America.

 Gannett Co., Inc. acquired the assets of Captivate Network in April 2004.
 In September 2013, Gannett announced Captivate would be a separate corporate structure co-owned by Generation Partners and Gannett, allowing for private funding to facilitate more rapid growth.
 Veteran media executive Mark Shapiro was named as Chairman of the Board and Marc Kidd was named CEO.

+In April 2022, Captivate partnered with Neustar to integrate Neustar's Element One identity resolution platform, using both first- and third-party data to improve audience segmentation and targeting.